Golfers around the world will soon play under a standardized handicapping system, but what will it mean for Australian golfers?

-But Australia has only recently gone through an overhaul to the handicapping system, so you may be wondering if this will change have much impact on Australian golfers?
+But Australia has only recently overhauled its handicapping system, so you may be wondering if this will change have much impact on Australian golfers?

 Luckily for us, it won’t have much impact as almost all of the new World Handicap System regulations are already in place in Australian golf.

 Australia’s move to the current system over the past few years has been closely monitored by the world golf governing bodies who were always looking to implement a standard international handicapping system.

 So what changes will there be to the current Australian handicapping system?

 Golf Australia has been working hard to inform all Australian golf clubs on the changes ahead of the switch over in January 2020 and they’ve summarized the four changes here:

 GOLF Link will apply an automated extra reduction to a player’s GA Handicap for any net score that is at least 7 strokes better than it.

 - Soft Cap